 Sanitizing tile and cleaning grout lines can seem like a chore, but the Pure Enrichment Multipurpose Steam Cleaner offers an easier way to enjoy fresh floors.
 Of all the steam cleaners we tested, this model has one of the largest water tanks (it holds almost 61 ounces of water), making it perfect for cleaning many square feet of tile flooring.
 It also features oversized wheels so it can easily roll behind you on your cleaning conquest, in addition to a handle for better grip when going up and down stairs in your home.
 In our tests, it earned a perfect score for portability and also for the simple setup process, which took just under eight minutes.

-When testing the Pure Enrichment Multipurpose Steam Cleaner on tile and grout, it removed a soy sauce spill in two minutes flat.
-The large trigger was easy to use, and our tester described its maneuverability as smooth.
-It should be noted that this cleaner lacks variable steam control, so it’s a better pick for durable tile than for a sealed hardwood floor.
+When we tested the Pure Enrichment Multipurpose Steam Cleaner on tile and grout, it removed a soy sauce spill in two minutes flat.
+The large trigger was easy to use, and we found it maneuvered smoothly.
+This cleaner lacks variable steam control, so it’s a better pick for durable tile than for a sealed hardwood floor.
 However, it did remove sticky ketchup from an upholstered cushion very well.
 While its performance on dirt was less impressive, it still garnered solid ratings for overall effectiveness.

 Price at time of publish: $140

 Dimensions: 21 x 13 x 13 inches | Weight: 9.3 pounds | Tank Capacity: 50.6 quarts | Cord Length: 16 feet | Heat Time: 8 minutes | Run Time: 45 minutes | Surface Type: Flooring, appliances, tile, grout, glass, metal, and fabric